PayString/paystring-documentation/docs/getting-started.md

 }
 ```

 That's it!
-We've gone through the basics of running a PayID server locally, creating new PayIDs on our server, and requesting PayIDs using the PayID Protocol.
+You've set up a PayID server locally, created a new PayID on our server, and requested that PayIDs by using the PayID Protocol.

+Now that you've set up the basics, [learn more](#learn-more) about PayID and what you can do with it.

 ## Learn More